-- 4.15.
-The seismic design of engineered earth structures and buried structures should be consistent with the seismic design category and guidance provided in Ref.
-[6]. - 4.16.
-The following engineered earth structures important to safety may be encountered at nuclear installation sites: - a) Ultimate heat sinks: dams, dykes and embankments; - b) Site protection: dams, dykes, breakwaters, sea walls, revetments; - c) Site contour: retaining walls, natural slopes, cuts and fills. - 4.17.
-The seismic design of earth structures should account for the following seismic related effects: - a) Slope failure induced by design basis vibratory ground motions, including liquefaction; - b) Failure of buried piping or seepage through cracks induced by ground motions; - c) Overtopping of the structure due to tsunamis on coastal sites or seiches in reservoirs, earth slides or rock falls into reservoirs, or failure of spillway or outlet works; - d) Overturning of retaining walls.
+4.15.
+The seismic design of engineered (human made) earth structures and buried structures that are relevant to the safety of the nuclear installation should be consistent with the seismic design category.
+These recommendations should be also consistent and with guidance provided in Ref.
+[6].

+4.16.
+The following engineered earth structures important to safety may be encountered at nuclear installation sites:

+- a) Ultimate heat sinks: dams, dykes and embankments; - b) Site protection: dams, dykes, breakwaters, sea walls, revetments; - c) Site contour: retaining walls, natural slopes, cuts and fills.

+4.17.
+The seismic design of earth structures should account for the following seismic related effects:

+- a) Slope failure induced by design basis vibratory ground motions, including liquefaction; - b) Failure of buried piping or seepage through cracks induced by ground motions; - c) Overtopping of the structure due to tsunamis on coastal sites or seiches in reservoirs, earth slides or rock falls into reservoirs, or failure of spillway or outlet works; - d) Overturning of retaining walls.